 How can this be tested?

-- There should be near-neutral, but slightly bad mutations in living things
+- There should be a lot of near-neutral, but slightly bad mutations in living things

-In addition, I’m pretty sure that they happen in all living things.
+In addition, I’m pretty sure that every living thing has some of them already.
 Evolutionary biologists see devolution happen in creatures that reproduce by cloning (asexually).
 They also see it in populations that are small – possibly too small to survive in the long term.